harryfrzz/hazel/README.md

 ## Feedback

 I’d love to hear your thoughts and feedback!
+You can open an **issue** to share your ideas or suggestions

-If you like Hazel, consider giving the repo a ⭐️
+If you enjoy Hazel, consider giving the repo a ⭐️

 ## Credits
 Special thanks to the original artist for the app icon used in Hazel ❤️